Whirlwind computer, sections of core memory and controls, in Museum of Science, Boston, Massachusetts, USA.

 Most software teams today underperform since they can not fully leverage the technological advantages we have gained over the last decades.

-That is a bold statement.
-It comes from recognising three different levels of limitations to our productivity.
+That is a bold statement and it comes from recognising three different levels of limitations to our productivity.

 In his Theory of Constraints Goldratt explains that we can not gain advantage from a technical advancement before we get rid of the compensatory actions we took to manage without it.
-My favourite story illustrating this is one about a Sunday steak and a pot.
+I illustrate it with a story about a Sunday steak and a pot.
 The steak got its end cut off before it was put in the pot, since the recipe originated from an ancestor with a pot so small that no steak would fit without trimming it first.
 This waste was discovered first as one of the children asked the grandmother the magic word “why?” and the origin was uncovered.
 The limitations originating in our old compensatory actions can be tricky.
-How do we know what things that used to enable us to thrive, with current technology, actually hinder us today?
-Before we find them we can not benefit from new and better ways of solving our old problems.
-In a team, the role of the questioning child can be played by a consultant or a newly hired.
+How do we know what things that used to enable us, actually hinder us today?
+We need to find and discard them before we can benefit from new and better ways of working.

-Lastly there is the limitations based on lacking the skills needed to take advantage of current technology.
-When we rid ourselves of our old ways that are no longer needed with our new tools, how do we gain the proficiency needed in using the new technology?
+When we rid ourselves of old ways of working, no longer needed with new tools, how do we gain proficiency in the new technology?
 Not everything has such an intuitive interface as a slightly larger pot.
-I use IDEs that the developers in 1956 could only dream of using and I doubt that I know half of its features, judged by the rate that I discover new ones.
-Other technical gains create even more disruptive changes to the optimal way of working.
-Modern version control systems create an opportunity for collaboration that turns silos into networks and enable us to explore and experiment in a way not possible before.
-Test driving software is a skill and the old way of structuring code might not support it, so learning more about architecture might also be necessary.
+I use IDEs that the developers in 1956 could only dream of, but they are only useful if you learn what they can do.
+Modern version control systems create an opportunity for collaboration that turns silos into networks and enable us to explore and experiment in a way not possible before, if we know how to.
+Test driving software for evolutionary design is a skill needed, now that developers can be trusted with using a computer.
+So is continuous delivery a capability required as software changes faster for longer, now that updates are no longer delivered with a person traveling to install it for you.

-This can be truly frustrating.
-Developers needs to utilise the technical advances we have had since 1956.
+Developers need to utilise the technical advances we have made since 1956.
 For a long time we have stuck with the practises Benington and others developed to survive in an era where computing was extremely expensive.
-Instead of holding on to this I want us to look at the dream that shines through the lines in that paper.
-In that dream I see test driven development, continuous delivery, static code checking, code in high level languages that is easy to read and then optimised by compilers, powerful IDEs and a lot more that we have today.
-This generation has the tools to get all the smart people working together on hard problems while letting the computers do the boring repetitive stuff.
-We just do not make use of them everywhere, as DORA’s devops report shows The world needs better software, and I somehow feel that I owe it to those who walked before me to use the tools that I now have been given.
+Instead of holding on to processes they adapted out of necessity, I want us to look at the dream that shines through the lines in that paper.
+There I see test driven development, continuous delivery, static code checking, code in high level languages that is easy to read and then optimised by compilers, powerful IDEs and a lot more that we have today.
+This generation has the tools to get all the smart people working together on hard problems, while letting the computers do the boring repetitive stuff.
+But the DORA’s devops report shows that far from everyone make use of the technical advancements.
+I believe that all the listed limitations have a hand in that.
+The world needs better software, and I somehow feel that I owe it to those who walked before me to use the tools I have, but they only dreamed of.

 To recap, look around you and see if you spot the same limitations as I do:

-• The hard limitation in the technical tools, make a note in the recipe on the reason for trimming the edges of the steak.
+- The hard limitation in the technical tools, remember why you do it, make a note in the recipe on the reason for trimming the edges of the steak.

-• The limitations originating in our old compensatory actions, embrace asking “why?”
+- The limitations originating in our old compensatory actions, embrace asking “why?” to weed out things no longer needed.

 A version of this text was previously published on LinkedIn.